Details of Mathematics Under CAHSEE

 |Mathematical Reasoning||Problem analysis, use of reasoning to solve problems||8|

-In the math CAHSEE test, the score range is between 275 and 450.
+In the Math portion, the score range is between 275 and 450.
 This is a pass/fail test and the minimum score you must attain to pass the test is 350 or 55%.

-The math CAHSEE test is conducted in two sessions in a single day and each session contains 46 questions.
+The Math paper is conducted in two sessions in a single day and each session contains 46 questions.
 There is no time limit for the test but usually the test can be completed in about 3 hours.

-A thorough preparation is required to pass the math CAHSEE test.
+A thorough preparation is required to pass this part of the test.
 The most important aspect one should understand is that the best way to prepare for the test would be to pay attention during class hours.

 There are many study guides available for preparation and each school offers study help to its students and one can contact the school counselor for the same.